ropensci-archive/roweb2/content/blog/2018-10-02-outcomerate.md

 #>  0.50  0.60  0.56  0.67  0.71  0.86  0.71  0.86  0.10  0.11  0.70  0.78  0.90
 ```

-[`outcomerate`](https://github.com/ropensci/outcomerate) replicates some of the functionality that AAPOR already makes available in their [Excel-based calculator](https://www.aapor.org/Education-Resources/For-Researchers/Poll-Survey-FAQ/Response-Rates-An-Overview.aspx).
-It is a wonderful free tool, but has some limitations.
+[`outcomerate()`](https://ropensci.github.io/outcomerate/reference/outcomerate.html) replicates some of the functionality that AAPOR already makes available in their [Excel-based calculator](https://www.aapor.org/Education-Resources/For-Researchers/Poll-Survey-FAQ/Response-Rates-An-Overview.aspx).
+Theirs is a wonderful free tool, but has some limitations.
 For one, the Excel calculator is not designed to compute many rates by sub-domain.
 In my own work, I often need rates in real time by day, by researcher/enumerator, and by geography.
 Doing each analysis in a separate Excel workbook is impractical.
-Instead, [`outcomerate`](https://github.com/ropensci/outcomerate) makes it easy to achieve this with `dplyr`, `aggregate()`, or `data.table` (see vignette for examples).
+Instead, [`outcomerate()`](https://ropensci.github.io/outcomerate/reference/outcomerate.html) makes it [easy to achieve this](https://ropensci.github.io/outcomerate/articles/intro-to-outcomerate.html#more-advanced-uses) with `dplyr`, `aggregate()`, or `data.table`.

 Another problem is that Excel is notorious for failing silently.
 It will give you a result even if the input contains errors or inconsistencies.
 Especially when I am updating this information daily, those mistakes are quick to slip in. [`outcomerate`](https://github.com/ropensci/outcomerate) helps overcome this by failing fast and failing helpfully: